Screening Programs & FAQ

 Kassy Gascho

-Kassy Gascho is a Toronto-based filmmaker, film programmer, and production coordinator with experience across development, production, post-production, business affairs, and film festivals.
-Her previous roles span Hot Docs, Fantasia, TIFF, Hangar 18 Media, The Image Centre, and PurpleDOG Post Production.
-As a filmmaker, her short #BOSSBABE won the Bronze Audience Award at the 2023 Fantasia International Film Festival.
+Toronto-based filmmaker, programmer, and production coordinator with experience at Hot Docs, Fantasia, TIFF, Hangar 18 Media, The Image Centre, and PurpleDOG Post.
+Her short #BOSSBABE won the Bronze Audience Award at Fantasia 2023.

 @itskassywithak